The Steven F. Udvar-Hazy Center in Virginia is now open.

 Starting Tuesday, July 20, we are no longer be accepting timed-entry passes.
 All passes issued for July 20–Aug.
 15 will be canceled and will not be scanned at entry.
 July 20 and onward, all visitors will enter as walk-up visitors.

 Starting Tuesday, July 20, we will no longer be accepting timed-entry passes.
 All passes issued for July 20–Aug.
 15 will be canceled and will not be scanned at entry.
 July 20 and onward, all visitors will enter as walk-up visitors.

 We are not offering group bookings at this time.
 Groups larger than six are strictly prohibited due to ongoing safety concerns related to the spread of COVID-19.

 Face coverings must be worn over the nose and mouth.
-Face coverings may be removed while eating or drinking in designated spaces where food and beverage are permitted.

 Visitors will be responsible for bringing their own face coverings.
 Face shields are not permitted as a substitute for a face covering but may be worn over a face covering or mask.
 Face coverings or masks with an exhalation valve are not permitted.